ambertk/MNIST/README.md

 This will launch bash prompt for that container.
 Take a look around.
 You can leave by typing `exit` into the bash prompt.

 OK, so that's all fine for one application.
 The true power of Docker is that it can actually handle running MANY containers simultaneously, on limited hardware.
 This is because spinning up a container, unlike starting a VM, is actually a very cheap process.
 You can try launching many versions of the container by running `docker run -d bmcilw1/mnist` and see them all with `docker ps`.
 You might wonder why the containers exit after running the code.
-This is because, while doing otherwise is possible, each container launches for the purpose of running only one command, and will auto-exit upon the compleation of that command.
+This is because each container launches for the purpose of running only one command, and will auto-exit upon the completion of that command.

 How did I set this up
 ---------------------